 There literally are hundreds of places with ties to Missouri.
 Let’s take a look at some of the most famous people from Missouri, the cities they called home, the homes of the famous Missourians and the some attractions devoted to people such as Mark Twain, Harry S. Truman, Jesse James, George Washington Carver, and Walt Disney, among other famous Missourians.

-Twain is perhaps Missouri’s most famous son.
+Twain is perhaps Missouri’s most famous Missourian.
 He was born in the city of Florida, Missouri, now the home of the Mark Twain Birthplace State Historic Site.
 Twain grew up in Hannibal and used the area and the Mississippi River as the basis for many of his famous works, including The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn.

 Today, Twain’s presence looms large over Hannibal, where the Mark Twain Boyhood Home and Museum is just one of many attractions where the author’s legacy lives.
-You’ll find a statue of Twain in the city’s Riverview Park and see him depicted as a young riverboat captain at Glascock’s Landing on the riverfront You can go underground to Mark Twain Cave, which was detailed in five of his books.
+You’ll find a statue of Twain in the city’s Riverview Park and see him depicted as a young riverboat captain at Glascock’s Landing on the riverfront.
+You can go underground in Mark Twain Cave, which was detailed in five of his books.

 On the western side of the state, several sites are devoted to the life and times of President Harry S. Truman – the only Missourian ever elected president.
 For more on Truman, visit the Harry S. Truman Library and Museum and the Harry S. Truman National Historic Site, which includes his home in Independence, and the Harry S. Truman Birthplace State Historic Site, in Lamar.